catherman/FIRE-2023/README.md

        -Code required: “src/apps/Fire_Risk_Map_MF.py” &/or “src/apps/Fire_Risk_Map_MF.py”

-3. Install required libraries, if not already installed: '!pip install streamlit'
+3. Install required libraries, if not already installed: "!pip install streamlit"
 4. Run either the MF or SF code.
 The app will appear in a few minutes on a new browser.

 <br clear="right"/>